 It’s no secret that many dogs are not getting enough iron in their diets.
-If your pup isn’t eating enough red meat, or if their diet doesn’t contain enough plant-based sources, your dog may be lacking in iron.
+If your pup isn’t eating enough red meat, or if its diet doesn’t contain enough plant-based sources, your dog may be lacking in iron.

 Fortunately, there are plenty of options for adding iron to your dog’s diet.
 It’s just a matter of finding the best ones.
 Keep reading to learn about the best sources of iron for your dog’s diet.

 Corn dog treats are stuffed with corn syrup and are a cheap source of sugar.
 The corn syrup provides a coating to the treatment that helps make it crunchy.
 Corn is a fairly low-fiber food and is not a good source of iron.
 Corn also contains gluten, a protein that can cause digestive issues in certain dogs.
 These treats are great because they taste good, but they’re not a good choice for dogs with food sensitivities.
 Try replacing corn with wheat gluten to see if your dog reacts well.
 Wheat gluten can be found at many supermarkets and health stores.

 Beef is a great source of iron, but lean cuts can be hard to find.
 The fat in beef naturally helps keep your dog’s body temperature stable and helps with digestion.
 Lean beef can be dangerous for dogs because it lacks fat and can cause your pup to have low blood sugar.
 Make sure you’re buying beef that has been designated as “lean.”
 Be careful not to feed your dog too much of this, though, as it’s not suitable food for long-term use.
 Beef is also not a good source of protein for dogs with food allergies.